tonypdmtr/68hc08/asm8.md

      directive.) `#PUSH`/`#PULL` save/restore this value.

--   `:SPMAX` returns the maximum used stack depth since the last time `:SPLIMIT` was explicitly set (even if to the same value it had already.)
+-   `:SPMAX` returns the maximum used stack depth since the last time `:SPLIMIT` was explicitly set _even if to the same value it already had_.
 You can use this internal variable to find the maximum stack depth for a single routine, a collection of routines (e.g., a whole module), or even your whole application's.
 Keep in mind, however, that it only counts stack depth in a linear fashion, i.e., without considering possible subroutine calls, recursion, or other indirect methods of altering the stack, such as the `LDHX #STACKTOP` / `TXS` sequence.
+It stills offers significant insight into your code's approximate stack requirements.

 -   `:SPX` returns `:SP-1` when in `#SP[AUTO]` modes and `:SP-0` when in `#SP1`
      [sub-]mode.
 Useful with `#X` as in `#X :SPX`.
-Alternatively (and preferably), you may use the `,SPX` simulated indexed mode, which does not depend on the `:SPX` value, and which is actually X-indexed mode but stack-relative to the most recent `TSX` instruction, and possible subsequent `AIX` and `MOV X+` instructions.
-(Note: there are many ways to alter the contents of the HX index register; the assembler cannot automatically account for all those possibilities; use `#X expr` where needed to manually adjust the offset, and use the plain X-indexed mode).
+Alternatively _and preferably as it is more readable_, you may use the `,SPX` simulated indexed mode, which does not depend on the `:SPX` value, and which is actually X-indexed mode but stack-relative to the most recent `TSX` instruction, and possible subsequent `AIX` and `MOV X+` instructions.
+     (Note: there are many ways to alter the contents of the HX index register;
+     the assembler does not automatically account for all those possibilities;
+     use `#X expr` where needed to manually adjust the offset, and use the plain X-indexed mode).
 This feature provides a very simple way of optimizing any SP-relative instruction to X-relative (by simply appending an `X` to `,SP` making it `,SPX` and using `TSX` anywhere before these instructions.
 All offsets are automatically adjusted.)

 -   `:TSX` is similar to `:SPX` but, although relative to the most recent `TSX` instruction, and possible subsequent `AIX` and `MOV X+` instructions (like `:SPX`), it disregards possible following stack depth changes, unlike `:SPX`.
-(Note: there are many ways to alter the contents of the HX index register; the assembler cannot automatically account for all those possibilities; use `#X expr` where needed to manually adjust the offset, and use the plain X-indexed mode).
+(Note: there are many ways to alter the contents of the HX index register; the assembler will not automatically account for all those possibilities; use `#X expr` where needed to manually adjust the offset, and use the plain X-indexed mode).